Career Interview: Remembering Deb Colky

 Would you choose this field again?

 Yes!
 Training is very much needed!
-There have been great strides into making this a respected profession.
+There have been great strides in making this a respected profession.
 And, trainers are working hard to get the recognition and respect they deserve.

 What do you like best about T & D?

 It’s exciting!
 It’s always different!
 I like the fact that it is helping people learn and making information easy for them.